Effective field theory with resonant P-wave interaction: Introduction

 \section{Introduction}

 In the usual framework of nonrelativistic effective field theory (EFT) where $t$-channel exchanged particles are integrated out, the momentum-independent contact operators are leading-order (LO) two-body interactions.
 If treated nonperturbatively, this formulation can be used to describe $S$-wave dynamics featuring a large scattering length.
 A series of momentum-polynomial terms will follow in perturbative calculations to produce corrections to the $S$ matrix in the form of the effective range.
-If the effective range is rather large~\cite{Beane:1997pk, Gegelia:1998gn, Bedaque:2003wa, Habashi:2020qgw, Habashi:2020ofb, Peng:2021pvo, Beane:2021dab} or a shallow $P$-wave resonance is present~\cite{Bertulani:2002sz, Bedaque:2003wa, Epelbaum:2021sns}, a single-parameter LO interaction becomes inadequate.
+If the effective range is rather large~\cite{Beane:1997pk, Gegelia:1998gn, Bedaque:2003wa, Habashi:2020qgw, Habashi:2020ofb, Peng:2021pvo, Beane:2021dab, vanKolck:2022lqz} or a shallow $P$-wave resonance is present~\cite{Bertulani:2002sz, Bedaque:2003wa, Epelbaum:2021sns}, a single-parameter LO interaction becomes inadequate.
 An auxiliary dimeron field ~\cite{Bertulani:2002sz, Bedaque:2003wa, Long:2013cya} is often introduced to construct energy-dependent interactions so that a second fine-tuned parameter can be accounted for at LO.
 Other energy-dependent formulations without dimeron fields exist too~\cite{Epelbaum:2021sns}.
 However, energy-dependent potentials are not straightforward to implement in many-body calculations.
-For instance, when studying ${}^6$He with an energy-dependent neutron-alpha ($n \alpha$) potential~\cite{Ji:2014wta}, one has to modify the standard orthogonality and closure conditions in order to retain hermiticity~\cite{Rotureau:2012yu,Gobel:2019jba}.
+For instance, when studying ${}^6$He with an energy-dependent neutron-alpha ($n \alpha$) potential~\cite{Rotureau:2012yu, Ji:2014wta, Ryberg:2017tpv}, one has to modify the standard orthogonality and closure conditions in order to retain hermiticity~\cite{Gobel:2019jba}.
 It is the goal of this paper to develop momentum-dependent EFT interactions for shallow $P$-wave resonances.

-For the case where the $S$-wave scattering length and effective range are both large, an unconventional EFT framework was proposed in Refs.~\cite{Peng:2021pvo, Beane:2021dab, vanKolck:2022lqz} to accommodate a LO amplitude that can fine tune the scattering length and effective range simultaneously.
+For the case where the $S$-wave scattering length and effective range are both large, an unconventional EFT framework was proposed in Refs.~\cite{Peng:2021pvo, Beane:2021dab, vanKolck:2022lqz} that can fine tune the scattering length and effective range simultaneously.
 At the center of the framework is the following nonlocal $S$-wave potential: